-MYSTERY WIRE — Nevada is known for many things.
-It is officially the silver state thanks to its massive silver deposits that were mined in the 1800’s.
-But for many, it’s also ground zero for UFOs’.
+MYSTERY WIRE — Nevada is known as the Silver State thanks to its massive silver deposits that were mined in the 1800s.
+But for many, it’s also ground zero for UFOs.

 This weekend marks the anniversary of one of the most widely witnessed UFO incidents in modern history.
 The case has faded from memory, but records from the Air Force Project Blue Book show it was a genuine unknown.